AlphaByte02/FairSplit/README.md

 This project is for me a way to learn more about variuos way to do web dev.

-If you have any suggestions for improvements, new features, or bug fixes open a Issue or Pull Requests are always welcome:
+If you have any suggestions for improvements, new features, or bug fixes feel free to open a Issue or make a Pull Requests:

 1. Fork the repo
 2. Create a new branch (`git checkout -b feature/your-feature`)